Emergence via non-existence of averages: Introduction

 \subsection{Historic behavior}

-We can see that pointwise emergence gives a quantitative perspective into non-existence of averages, or historic behavior.
-Recall that a point $x\in M$ (or its forward orbit) is said to have \emph{historic behavior} if $ \lim _{n\to \infty} \delta _x^n $ does not exist.
+We can see that the pointwise emergence gives a quantitative perspective into non-existence of averages, or historic behavior.
+Recall that a point $x\in X$ (or its forward orbit) is said to have \emph{historic behavior} if the time average $ \lim _{n\to \infty} \delta _x^n $ does not exist.
 (This terminology originates from Ruelle \cite{Ruelle2001}; see also \cite{Takens2008}.)
-Although the set of points with historic behavior is a $\mu$-zero measure set for any invariant measure $\mu$ due to Birkhoff's ergodic theorem, the set is known to be remarkably large for many dynamical systems.
+Although the set of points with historic behavior is a $\mu$-zero measure set for any invariant measure $\mu$ due to Birkhoff's ergodic theorem (so that the set is called the \emph{irregular set} or the \emph{non-typical set} in the context of thermodynamic formalism \cite{BS2000, Thompson2012}), the set is known to be remarkably large for many dynamical systems.

 Known dynamical systems with historic behavior on a measure-theoretically large set are as follows.
 It is a famous folklore that Bowen knew that a surface flow with heteroclinically connected two dissipative saddle points has a positive Lebesgue measure set consisting of points with historic behavior (see \cite{Gaunersdorfer1992,Takens1994} for precise proof).
-We emphasize that for Bowen's example, there are many ``abnormal'' results other than (but seemingly related with) historic behavior, refer to e.g.~\cite{BBS1999,Araujo2000,Araujo2001,OY2008,AP2018}.
-Although Bowen's example is easily broken by small perturbations, Kiriki and Soma \cite{KS2017} showed that there is a dense subset of any Newhouse open set in the set of $\mathcal C^r$ surface diffeomorphisms ($2\leq r<\infty$) such that any element of the dense set has a positive Lebesgue measure set (indeed it is a wandering domain) consisting of points with historic behavior, by employing the best technology developed by Colli-Vargas \cite{CV2001} for wandering domains near homoclinic tangency.
-Recently, we learned from Pierre Berger and S\'ebastien Biebler that they extended it to the $\mathcal C^\infty$ and analytic cases (see also Remark \ref{rmk:0403c}).
-One can also find other interesting examples with a positive Lebesgue measure set consisting of points with historic behavior for some quadratic maps in \cite{HK1990} (refer also to \cite{CT2017} for its large deviation principle), for a locally dense class of 3-dimensional vector fields with heteroclinic cycles between periodic solutions in \cite{LR2016}, and for partially hyperbolic dynamics in \cite{CYZ2018}.
+We emphasize that for Bowen's example, there are many ``abnormal'' results other than historic behavior, refer to e.g.~\cite{BBS1999,Araujo2000,Araujo2001,OY2008,AP2018}.
+However, Bowen's example is easily broken by small perturbations, and thus Takens asked in \cite{Takens2008} whether there is a persistent class of diffeomorphisms for which the set of points with historic behavior is of positive Lebesgue measure (called \emph{Takens' Last Problem}).
+The first and third authors \cite{KS2017} affirmatively answered it by showing that there is a dense subset of any Newhouse open set in the set of $\mathcal C^r$ surface diffeomorphisms ($2\leq r<\infty$) such that any element of the dense set has a wandering domain consisting of points with historic behavior, by employing the best technology developed by Colli-Vargas \cite{CV2001} for wandering domains near homoclinic tangency.
+Very recently, Berger and Biebler extended it to the $\mathcal C^\infty$ and analytic cases (\cite{BB2020}).